Chronic Pain Support

 ‘Baby and Me’

-The sessions are educational support for parents and babies.
+This week’s topic: beginning discipline.
+The session is educational support for parents and babies.
 A lactation consultant and a baby scale are available each week.

 The labor support class of St. Luke’s Jerome prepared childbirth series, 7-9:30 p.m.
 Wednesday at the medical center, 709 N. Lincoln St., Jerome.

 Topic: labor process including starting, timing and comfort measures.
 Bring a labor support person, if possible.
 Mothers may enroll, even if their babies will be born at a different hospital.
 The class is offered separately, or as part of the childbirth series.

 Cost is $5 per class or $30 for the series.
 Register: 324-6133.

 YMCA of Twin Falls is planning several holiday activities on Thursday and Friday.